1337w0rm/YeetMeet/README.md

     /meet - Command to join Google Meet classes or metting /zoom - Command to join Zoom Meeting
-    /status - Sends screenshot of the web page
-    /close - Closes all browser window
+    /status - Sends screenshot of the web page /restart - Close all the opened window and restarts the script
-    /restart - Restarts the script
 ## Usage

 	Join Google Meeting